maymyatnoehtet/resume_analyser/README.md

 ## Support and Contributions

 For support or to report issues, please contact [may.mn.htet@gmail.com].
 Contributions to improve Profilyser are welcome.
-Please submit pull requests to the [[[GitHub rep(https://github.com/maymyatnoehtet/resume_analyser)https://github.com/maymyatnoehtet/resume_analyser]](https://github.com/maymyatnoehtet/resume_analyser)https://github.com/maymyatnoehtet/resume_analyser.
+Please submit pull requests to the https://github.com/maymyatnoehtet/resume_analyser.